-Α Accrual An accounting method which measures the financial performance and position of an organization by recognizing economic events when they happen, regardless of when the related cash actually changes hands.
+Accrual An accounting method which measures the financial

 Appropriated When a fund is appropriated, it is subject to certain restrictions on what its assets can be used for.

-Asset Anything you own that has monetary value plus any money you are owed. В Balanced budget A financial plan where current revenue, including transfers from operating reserves, equals current operating expenditures. С Capital asset General capital assets are those in excess of \$10,000 with a useful life of two or more years (e.g. land, buildings).
-Capital budget A financial plan outlining projected expenditures on capital assets during a given fiscal period.
+Asset Anything you own that has monetary value plus any money you are owed.

+В Balanced budget A financial plan where current revenue, including transfers from operating reserves, equals current operating expenditures.

+С Capital asset General capital assets are those in excess of \$10,000 with a useful life of two or more years (e.g. land, buildings).

+A financial plan outlining projected expenditures on capital Capital budget assets during a given fiscal period.

 Capital project Creation or improvement of infrastructure assets.

 Carbon footprint Amount of carbon dioxide (CO2e) that is emitted by the municipality.

 CDOR rates CDOR is the recognized financial benchmark in Canada for banker's acceptances (Bas) with a term of maturity of one year or less.
 It is the rate at which banks are willing to lend to companies.

 Community charter The provincial legislation governing local governments.
 This legislation replaced the Local Government Act in 2003.

 COR Certificate of Recognition is given to organizations that meet and exceed the legal requirements for an occupational health and safety program and an occupational injury management / return to work program.

 Council The eight councillors elected at large that represent the municipality as a whole and the Mayor.

 CUPE Canadian Union of Public Employees.

+charge (DCC)

-D Development cost charge (DCC) A fee paid by a developer to help fund cost related to developing a property.
+D Development cost A fee paid by a developer to help fund cost related to developing a property.
 Often these fees are used for parks and streets, and for infrastructure used to provide water, sanitary sewer and storm drainage services.

 Development permit A permit that allows development of a property subject to certain conditions such as the timing or sequence of construction, density of development, alteration of specific requirements of the zoning of the property etc.